 We have more on the Knicks:

-- They, of course, will be looking to avenge their second-round series loss to the Pacers last season, in which they blew a 2-0 lead in the process.
+- They, of course, will be looking to avenge last season’s second-round series loss to the Pacers, in which they blew a 2-0 lead.
 However, the Knicks were riddled with injuries by that point.
 In contrast, New York has all its pieces entering this series, Schwartz points out.
-Pace and 3-point shooting will also be key components to the series.
+Pace and three-point shooting will also be key components to the series, he adds.

 - How did the Knicks turn into a contender?
-Post columnist Mike Vaccaro takes a closer look at how they were built, starting with the hires of Leon Rose as GM and Tom Thibodeau as head coach.
-From a roster standpoint, their zeal to sign Jalen Brunson in free agency in 2022 proved to be the pivotal decision.
+Post columnist Mike Vaccaro takes a closer look at how they were built, starting with the hires of Leon Rose as president of basketball operations and Tom Thibodeau as head coach.
+From a roster standpoint, the team’s zeal to sign Jalen Brunson in free agency in 2022 proved to be the pivotal decision.

-- Fiery, hard-nosed wing Josh Hart has become a huge fan favorite and his popularity continues to grow, Vaccaro notes.
-The picture of Hart with a defiant look on his bloodied face after he caught an errant elbow epitomizes the toughness and grit of the team.
+- Fiery, hard-nosed wing Josh Hart has become a huge fan favorite and his popularity continues to grow, according to Vaccaro, who says the photo of Hart with a defiant look on his bloodied face after he caught an errant elbow epitomizes the toughness and grit of the team.

 Knicks and Indy are play-in teams in the West.
 Wake me up when it’s over.